Val Doonican: Career in Britain

 As his TV programmes were variety shows they gave other performers, such as Dave Allen, early exposure.
 Regular guests included Bernard Cribbins, Bob Todd, the Norman Maen Dancers, the Mike Sammes Singers, and the Kenny Woodman Orchestra.
 At its height The Val Doonican Show, which featured both American and British acts, had 20 million viewers.
 In the United States, The Val Doonican Show aired on ABC on Saturday evenings at 8:30 p.m.
 (7:30 p.m.
-Central) from 5 June to 14 August 1971.
+Central) from 5 June to 14 August 1971, as a summer replacement test of Doonican's appeal to American audiences.

 The Palladium performance also kick-started his recording career.
-Between 1964 and 1973, Doonican was rarely out of the UK Singles Chart, his greatest successes including the singles "Walk Tall", "The Special Years", "Elusive Butterfly", "What Would I Be" (Decca), "If The Whole World Stopped Loving" (Pye), and "Morning" (Philips); and the albums 13 Lucky Shades of Val Doonican (Decca), and Val Doonican Rocks, But Gently (Pye) which reached Number 1 in the UK Albums Chart in December 1967.
-The 1966 single release "Elusive Butterfly" reached a UK chart peak of #5 and #3 in Ireland.
+Between 1964 and 1973, Doonican was rarely out of the UK Singles Chart, his greatest successes including the singles "Walk Tall", "The Special Years", "Elusive Butterfly", "What Would I Be" (Decca), "If The Whole World Stopped Loving" (Pye), and "Morning" (Philips); and the albums 13 Lucky Shades of Val Doonican (Decca), and Val Doonican Rocks, But Gently (Pye) which reached number 1 in the UK Albums Chart in December 1967.
+The 1966 single release "Elusive Butterfly" reached a UK chart peak of number 5 and number 3 in Ireland.
 In all, he recorded over 50 albums.
-After a spell with Philips records in the seventies he also recorded for RCA.
+After a spell with Philips Records in the 1970s he also recorded for RCA.
 He also sang the theme song to the film Ring of Bright Water.

 Behind the scenes, Doonican was described as "a perfectionist who knew his limitations but always aimed to be 'the best Val Doonican possible.'"
 He was sometimes compared to American singer Perry Como, though he claimed his main influence was Bing Crosby.
 He appeared in three Royal Variety Performances.
-On 31 December 1976, Doonican performed his hit song "Walk Tall” on BBC One's A Jubilee of Music, celebrating British pop music for Queen Elizabeth II's impending Silver Jubilee.
+On 31 December 1976, Doonican performed his hit song "Walk Tall" on BBC One's A Jubilee of Music, celebrating British pop music for Queen Elizabeth II's impending Silver Jubilee.